 What ingredients should not be mixed with vitamin C?

-Which active ingredients should be combined with vitamin C?
+Which active ingredients to combine with vitamin C?

 1. Vitamin C and Hyaluronic Acid

-Hyaluronic acid is an excellent ally of vitamin C. Hydrating and plumping, it enhances the action of vitamin C without interfering with it.
-Apply your vitamin C serum , followed by a hyaluronic acid moisturizer for luminous and plump skin.
+Hyaluronic acid is an excellent ally for vitamin C. Moisturizing and plumping, it reinforces the action of vitamin C without interfering with it.
+Apply your vitamin C serumserum, followed by a hyaluronic acid moisturizer for luminous, plump skin.

 2. Vitamin C and Niacinamide